 In conclusion, of all the studies reviewed, 71% showed a positive result from either the herbal or nutritional supplementation.
 Based on this review, herbal and nutritional supplements are effective treatments for anxiety and anxiety-related conditions, without the risk of serious side effects (2).

-Abstracted from “Nutritional and herbal supplements for anxiety and anxiety-related disorders: systematic review,” in the 2010 issue of Nutrition Journal.
+Source: Lakhan, Shaheen E., and Karen F. Vieira.
+“Nutritional and herbal supplements for anxiety and anxiety-related disorders: systematic review.”
+Nutrition journal 9.1 (2010): 42.

 - Anxiety.
 National Institute of Mental Health.

 - Lakhan, S and Vieira, K. Nutritional and herbal supplements for anxiety and anxiety-related disorders: systematic review.
 Nutrition Journal 2010; 9:42

 - Diagnostic and Statistical Manual of Mental Disorders.
 Washington Dc: American Psychiatric Association.
 4: 2000.